Filbert88/Tubes3_Sangku/README.md

 To install Dotnet, you can follow the official Microsoft guidelines available at [Dotnet Installation Guide](https://dotnet.microsoft.com/en-us/download).

 ## Features
-- **Algorithms**: This system employs three different algorithms for effective fingerprint pattern matching and identification:
+- **Algorithms**: This system employs three different algorithms for effective fingerprint pattern matching and identification and also the regex algorithm:
   - **Knuth-Morris-Pratt (KMP)**:
     - Utilizes a partial match table to determine the next positions to skip to after a mismatch, optimizing the search process.
     - Efficient in scenarios with repetitive patterns, reducing unnecessary comparisons, thus providing consistent and reliable performance.